nicolascuello/Stellar-MADE/winter-meeting.md

 We plan to work on 3 main axes during the meeting:
 - Formation and observation of discs in multiple systems;
 - Dust dynamics and grain growth in protoplanetary discs;
-- Planet stability and evolution in multiple stellar systems.
+- Stability and evolution in multiple stellar systems.

 We will also seek new connections between two different fields: "black holes and gravitational waves" & "disc dynamics and planet formation".